MapsPeople/docs/collections/_api/v1/index.md

 * **ParentId**

     The area’s ParentId could be either a Venue, a Floor, or a Room.
-In this case, it is in the same parent as the Goat Hanger POI.
+In this case, it is in the same parent as the Coat Hanger POI.

 * **Geometry**